ardenswimclub/demo/src/pages/swim-team/swim-meets/visiting-teams.md

 title: Visiting Teams
 menu: swim-meet
 ---
-# Information for visiting swim teams
+# Information for Visiting Swim Teams

 **We are excited to welcome your swimmers and families to Arden\!\!**